 Happy people cultivate friendships and relationships and there is good reason for doing so.

 Known as “Dr. Happiness”, Ed Diener studied some of the happiest people and found without exception, that all of them have close, supportive families or friends.
-Some studies go so far as to call good social relationships a “necessary condition for happiness.
+Some studies go so far as to call good social relationships a “necessary condition for a happy life!”.

 Most noteworthy, it’s not important to have many friends on Facebook or on other social networks.
 Much more crucial is the quality of the few close relationships you have with the 3-4 most important people in your life.

-Therefore, nurturing the relationships you have with the most important people in your life is the most fundamental of all happiness principles.
+Therefore, nurturing the relationships you have with the most important people in your life is the most fundamental of all love and happiness principles.

 2. Express gratitude